redhat-developer/dotnet-bunny/README.md

 Example:

-A test with the following `timeoutMultiplier` will be allowed to twice as long.
+A test with the following `timeoutMultiplier` will be allowed to take twice as long.

 ```